Becky Haas is an Experienced Trainer and Internationally Recognized for Implementing Trauma Informed Care

 One of the most compelling reasons I was impacted by the message of trauma informed care and the Adverse Childhood Experiences study (ACEs) is because of faith.
 As a Christian, I knew the principles of trauma informed care aligned closely with the teachings in the Bible.
 Whether training physicians or police, this is a message that should prompt anyone who hears it to respond with greater empathy and grace instead of judgement and shame.
 In Psalm 56:8, the Psalmist David said, “You keep track of all my sorrows.
 You have collected all my tears in Your bottle.
 You have recorded each one in Your book.”
 (New Living Translation) This verse portrays a powerful image of a trauma survivor.
 Being victimized is crying tears of anguish that are seen by no one.
 That is, except by God.

 We see in scripture that the faith-based community should be a place of safety and trustworthiness for healing and restoration for trauma survivors, yet people actually experience trauma in a church or by the hands of a spiritual authority figure.
-Houses of faith by nature are a place where people turn when vulnerable, hurting, lost and confused.
+Houses of faith of every religion by nature are a place where people turn when vulnerable, hurting, lost and confused.
 To think when coming to church to find answers and help, there are occasions where people have experienced further victimization is tragic.
-Trauma Informed for Faith Based Communities is a training that provides the Biblical foundations behind the principals of Trauma Informed Care.
+Trauma Informed for Faith Based Communities is a training that provides the Biblical foundations behind the principles of Trauma Informed Care.
 It also is designed to help church leaders understand the basics of trauma and develop skills for restoring trauma survivors within their congregations.

 Building Trauma Informed Faith Based Communities